eagercheesecake/Rise-of-the-GOO-Notes/content/Characters/Characters/King Aslan.md

 ## [[Session 24 - Charlotte's Back!]]
 Goro tells the story of how he and King Aslan first met, soon after the end of the great dragon war, although Moiloc keeps this information secret.
 ## [[Session 30 - Discretion]]
-The sultan in Velbrass, Anu, is King Aslan's brothers.
+The sultan in Velbrass, Anu, is revealed to be King Aslan's brother.
+The sultan says he would like to kill Aslan himself.